arthur-liqian/jekyll-blog/_drafts/rabbitmq/rabbitmq.md

     consistently.

 # TODO
+- the order of exchange and queue declaration
+    - what will happen if queue is declared before exchange, and being bound to the exchange
+- multiple consumers share one queue
 - the different type of exchange, fanout, direct, etc.
+    - there are 2 mandatory exchange types:
+        - direct

+        - fanout
 - the projection between exchange and queue
     - one exchange to multipule queues
     - multiple exchange to one queue
     - multiple exchange to multiple queue
+    - a pair of exchange and queue has multiple binding which have different routing keys
+- routing key
+    - routing key works on the binding between exchange and queue, so all of the consumers of one queue shares the same routing key
+    - routing key works with exchange type
 - message ackownledge
     - suceeded
     - failed